robotics-at-maryland/tortuga/sandbox/sonar/simulations/tom_sims/readme.txt

 sensitivity2_N=512.bmp :  This is with a 512-point window.
 This encomasses most of the ping.
 The lowest sensitivity point (in between k values) is still at about 30% of the maximum amplitude, though it is not as wide.
 This could raise the same issues as the 256-point filter.

 sensitivity2_N=1024.bmp :  This is with a 1024-point window.
 It is twice as long as the ping.
 That means the maximum amplitudes are 1/2 of what they would be if the ping filled the entire window.
 However, the lowest sensitivity point is a much smaller percentage of the maximum.
 This means that to lock onto a frequency, we pick the closest k value, and it can still trigger on the frequency of the adjacent k value, but we get better symmetric response about the desired frequency.
 It would therefore appear to be desireable to use a window twice as big as the ping.

+pulse_detection1.bmp :  This was generated using test3.m and adc.data (currently on ramshare).
+It looks at the simulated pinger data, and does a very good job of discriminating the frequency.